California Self-Driving Car Accident Lawyers

 Statute Of Limitations For Filing Personal Injury Claims In California

 The time limit generally starts from the date of the accident.
 However, some situations may justify an extension.
-Talk to our self-driving car accident lawyers in California to figure out your deadlines and applicable exceptions.
+Talk to our car accident lawyers who handle self-driving car accidents to figure out your deadlines and applicable exceptions.

 What To Do After A Self-Driving Car Collision

 Experiencing a motor vehicle accident can be disorienting.
-However, you must stay calm and take immediate steps to ensure your safety and legal rights.
+However, you must stay calm and take immediate steps to protect your well-being and legal rights.

 Here’s what you should do after a self-driving car collision:

-5. Go To The Hospital.
-Even if you don’t feel immediately injured, ensure you get adequately checked in a hospital.
+5. Go to the Hospital — Even if you don’t feel immediately injured, it’s important to get adequately checked in a hospital.
 Some injuries may not be initially apparent, especially brain injuries.

-7. Consult With Our Attorneys.
-Talk to our top-rated self-driving car accident lawyers in California right away.
-Your prompt action allows us to protect your rights and start the investigation immediately.
+7. Consult Our Attorneys — Talk to our self-driving car accident lawyers in California right away.
+Your prompt action allows us to advocate for your rights and start the investigation immediately.

 Self-Driving Car Accident Statistics

-Tesla reported the most crashes, which isn’t surprising given that it has millions of automated vehicles on the road.
-As of the latest data, the following automakers have the highest Level 2 self-driving car accident rate:
+Tesla reported the most crashes, which isn’t surprising given that it has plenty of automated vehicles on the road.
+The NHTSA reported that the following automakers had the most reported Level 2 ADAS crashes from July 2021 to May 15, 2022:

 The majority of the recorded incidents involved self-driving cars colliding with stationary objects and other automobiles, such as passenger cars and SUVs.
 Unfortunately, some of these crashes also injured vulnerable pedestrians.
-If you’re injured in a self-driving car accident, reach out to our trusted California lawyers.
-We will identify all negligent parties and make them pay for your recovery.
+If you’re injured in a self-driving car accident, reach out to our California lawyers.
+We can look into your case and help you determine what your possible legal options are.

 Frequently Asked Questions About Driverless Car Accidents